freakboy3742/pyxero/README.md

     >>> xero.contacts.all()
     >>> ...
     ```
+    If the scopes supplied in Step 2 did not require access to organisations
+    (e.g. when only requesting scopes for single sign) it will not be
+    possible to make requests with the Xero API and `set_default_tenant()` will
+    raise an exception.

-    To pick from multiple possible Xero organisations `tenant_id` may be set
+    To pick from multiple possible Xero organisations the `tenant_id` may be set
     explicitly:
     ```python
     >>> tenants = credentials.get_tenants()